wirepair/IDAPinLogger/README.md

 Keeps a hit count for every instruction executed in a specified module.
 If no module is specified, we use the main executable image.
-After the program finishes running, we write the buffer of hits out to a file which then needs to be imported into IDA Pro using dereko's (?) loadlog.py IDAPython sript.
+After the program finishes running, we write the buffer of hits out to a file which then needs to be imported into IDA Pro using dereko's (?) loadlog.py IDAPython script.

 I feel this method is a bit more simpiler then his (and I was having problems with